owulveryck/goMarkableStream/README.md

 ## Features

-- No hacks or warranty voiding: The tool operates within the boundaries of the reMarkable tablet's intended functionality and does not require any unauthorized modifications.
+- **No Warranty Voiding**: Operates within the reMarkable tablet's intended functionality without unauthorized modifications.
-- No subscription required: Unlike other screen streaming solutions, this tool does not impose any subscription fees or recurring charges.
-It is completely free to use.
+- **No Subscription Required**: Completely free to use, with no subscription fees or recurring charges.
-- No client-side installation: Users can access the screen streaming feature directly through their web browser without the need to install any additional software or plugins.
+- **No Client-Side Installation**: Access the screen streaming feature directly through a web browser, with no need for additional software or plugins.
-- Color support
+- **Color Support**: Enhanced streaming experience with color support.
+- **High Performance**: Utilizes WebGL for smooth and efficient performance.
+- **Laser Pointer**: Features a laser pointer that activates on hovering.
+- **Gesture Support**: Full integration with Reveal.js, allowing slide switching directly from the reMarkable.
+- **Overlay Feature**: Allows overlaying over existing websites that support iframe embedding.
+- **Built-in Ngrok**: Enables streaming over different networks easily.
+- **Live Parameter Tweaking**: Side menu for live adjustments, including screen rotation.

 ## Quick Start